chippyash/Currency/README.md

 See the [Test Contract](https://github.com/Chippyash/currency/blob/master/docs/Test-Contract.md)

-### End of life notice
+Please note that developer support for PHP5.5 was withdrawn at version 4.0.0 of this library.

-In March 2018, developer support will be withdrawn from this library for PHP <5.6.
-Older versions of PHP are now in such little use that the added effort of maintaining compatibility is not effort effective.
-See [PHP Version Stats](https://seld.be/notes/php-versions-stats-2017-1-edition) for the numbers.
+If you need support for PHP 5.5, please use a version `>=3,<4`

 ## What?